-Rough road: Last-place Giants delayed by bus breakdown
+Rough Road: Last-place Giants Delayed By Bus Breakdown

 San Francisco, an NL-worst 11-21, began its trip May 1 by winning at Los Angeles against Dodgers ace Clayton Kershaw.
 The Giants had not been outscored by 26 runs in a three-game series since 1894 against Boston, according to the Elias Sports Bureau.

-“We’re a funny club,” Bochy said.
+“We’re a funny club,” Giants manager Bruce Bochy said.
 “You got to be careful that you do assume the attitude that, hey, we’ll be fine.
 We’ll be fine.
 But, we’re not fine now, and it’s time for us to do something.”